 Bronwyn has a passion for linguistics and storytelling, and has loved writing since she was a little girl.
 She studied cinema and creative writing at the University of Sydney as well as the University of Melbourne, where she was the recipient of the H.B.
 Higgins Scholarship for Advanced Studies in Poetry and the Hannah Barry Memorial Award for Performing Arts.
 She is currently a PhD candidate at Flinders University in Adelaide, where she is researching depictions of women in poetry and science fiction.

-Her poetry has been published in numerous publications, including Best Australian Poems, Australian Poetry Journal, Award Winning Australian Writing, Antipodes, Cordite Poetry Review, Australian Love Poems and The Global Poetry Anthology.
-Bronwyn has won the Adrien Abbott Poetry Prize (2013) and been shortlisted for the Newcastle Poetry Prize (2013), the Bridport Prize (2013) and the Montreal International Poetry Prize (2011).
+Her poetry has been published in numerous publications, including Best Australian Poems, Australian Poetry Journal, Award Winning Australian Writing, Antipodes, Cordite Poetry Review, Australian Love Poems, The Global Poetry Anthology and The Rhysling Anthology.

-She was a judge for the Magic Oxygen Literary Prize, a speaker at the Australian Youth Humanities Forum and has read at the Melbourne Writers Festival, the Bendigo Writers Festival, the Overload Poetry Festival, the Williamstown Literary Festival, La Mama Poetica and on ABC Radio National.
+She was a judge for the Magic Oxygen Literary Prize, a speaker at the Australian Youth Humanities Forum and has read at the Melbourne Writers Festival, the Bendigo Writers Festival, the Williamstown Literary Festival, La Mama Poetica and on ABC Radio National.

 2016 Science Fiction Poetry Association: Rhysling Award Candidate

 2016 Ian Potter Cultural Trust: Individual Artists Grant